-My research is focused on three general topics: perception, memory, and classical pragmatism.
-My PhD dissertation proposes a pragmatic hybrid view of perception and memory that reconciles representationalism and relationalism in these two domains.
+My research is focused on two general topics: memory and perception.
+In my PhD thesis, I proposed a hybrid account of perception and memory that reconciles representationalism and relationalism in each domain.

 In perception, I’m interested in questions relating to the objects of perception, the nature of perceptual content, and how external objects shape how we perceive the world.

 - "The hybrid contents of memory" Forthcoming in Synthese.
 [DOI] | [PDF]

 - "Thinking about events: a pragmatic account of the objects of episodic hypothetical thought" (with Kourken Michaelian); Forthcoming in Review of Philosophy and Psychology.
 [DOI] | [PDF]

 - "Episodic memory as a propositional attitude: A critical perspective" in Frontiers in Psychology, 9: 1220, 2018.
 [DOI] | [PDF]

 - "Perception Pragmatized: a pragmatic reconciliation of representationalism and relationalism" in Philosophia, 46(2), 2018.
 [DOI] | [PDF]

 - "Mental time travel and the philosophy of memory" in Unisinos Journal of Philosophy 19(1), 2018.
 [DOI] | [PDF]